PiETLab/SCALP/README.md

   * You can find further instructions for this step at [NOOBS](https://www.raspberrypi.org/documentation/installation/noobs.md) website.

 5. Setup your Raspberry Pi 2

-  * Insert the micro SD in the board
+  * Insert the micro SD into the board
     * ![connecting_microsd](./READMEImages/connecting_microsd.png)
   * Connect a keyboard, mouse, ethernet cable and  A/C power supply
     * ![connecting_others](./READMEImages/connecting_others1.png)